ryanstapleton/overtimeApp/README.md

 - [x] Update the styles for forms

 ## Refactor TODS
-- [x] Refactor pasts/_form for admin user with status
+- [ ] Integrate validation for phone attr in user: